queer1/django-speak/README.rst

 ... you would get this in return::

-    Yar is a fancy lass, do yar wants to come carouse with me?
+    Ye be a fancy lass, doos ye wants to carouse wit me?

 More...
 =======